OctopusDeploy/People/Solutions-Engineering/Technical-Account-Managment/L3-Solutions-Architect-TAM.md

 - I ran a knowledge-sharing session with customer engineering teams.
 - I walked through a customer solution with another team member that was previously unfamiliar with the technology area.
-- I mentored a more junior engineer, and they went on to achieve something they couldn't have before.
+- I guided a customer team to achieve their improvement plan goal.
+- I took part in a webinar.

 </details>